I love learning.

 In 2009 I coined the term “Open-Source Learning” to describe my practice.
 I defined it as a teaching philosophy that “empowers students to work in partnership with their teachers and expand their networks beyond classroom walls to develop personally meaningful learning experiences that can be shared with everyone to create immediate value.”

-In 2011, I introduced “The Open Source School” as a conceptual model at the Institute for the Future in Palo Alto, CA. Since then, I’ve presented Open-Source Learning concepts and use cases at gatherings such as the Macarthur Foundation Digital Media & Learning Conference, the Connected Learning Summit, the Annual Conference of the Royal Geographical Society in London, the Computer Users in Education conference, The O’Reilly Open Source Conference, TEDxUCLA, and others.
+In 2011, I introduced “The Open-Source School” at the Institute for the Future in Palo Alto, CA. Since then, I’ve presented Open-Source Learning concepts and use cases at gatherings such as the MacArthur Foundation Digital Media & Learning Conference, the Connected Learning Summit at M.I.T., the Annual Conference of the Royal Geographical Society in London, the Computer Users in Education conference, The O’Reilly Open Source Conference, TEDxUCLA, and many others.

 I continue to do this work for the same reason Victor Hugo wrote Les Misérables.
 Students and educators everywhere are suffering.
 Everyone in school still has to comply with rules and standards that often work directly against their learning and well-being.
 These effects intensified during the pandemic.
 More and more teachers are leaving the profession.
 Too many young people leave school without a healthy approach to living.
 Or a working understanding of the internet, or conflict, or critical thinking.
 Or interdisciplinary principles that will empower them to solve problems and identify opportunities.

 Today I am learning out loud more than ever.
 It’s exciting to see the positive impact Open-Source Learning has on my family, my students, clients, and speaking audiences, and the many collaborators all over the world with whom I’m so fortunate to work.
 I love sharing principles, strategies, and practices that everyone can use to create positive change and achieve value through learning.